nushell/nushell.github.io/commands/docs/path_basename.md

 title: path basename
 categories: |
   default
-version: 0.76.0
+version: 0.77.0
 default: |
-  Get the final component of a path
+  Get the final component of a path.
 usage: |
-  Get the final component of a path
+  Get the final component of a path.
 ---

 # <code>{{ $frontmatter.title }}</code> for default